JeffersonLab/clas12-qadb/docs/usage.md

 - `ufcChargeMin` and `ufcChargeMax` represent the minimum and maximum FC charge, but not gated by the DAQ
 - the difference between the maximum and minimum charge is the accumulated charge in that bin
 - `nElec` lists the number of electrons from each sector

+### Raw ASCII Tables

+Raw ASCII tables, with all of the QADB information (except for comments) are available for reading the QADB without a JSON parser.

+See the [Index of Raw Tables](tables/index_raw.md) to download them.

 ## How to Access the FC Charge